okaiso-uc/waph-okaiso/labs/lab2/README.md

 ![Seths's Headshot](Images/headshot.jpg)

-# Lab 1 - Front-end Web Development
+# Lab 2 - Front-end Web Development

 ## The lab's overview

-This lab showcases a meticulous application of HTML and JavaScript concepts, emphasizing not only the creation of a visually appealing web page but also the implementation of interactive features.
-By using both inline and external JavaScript, the lab demonstrates an understanding of code organization and modularity, essential principles for scalable and maintainable web development projects.
+In Lab 2, I  integrated HTML, CSS, JavaScript, jQuery, and Ajax to develop a dynamic and interactive web page.
+This lab not only builds upon the foundational concepts from Lab 1 but also introduces the integration of API concepts, adding a new layer of functionality to the web page.

 ### Part I - Task 1: